-Some OLLI classes qualify as SOU One Credit Courses.
-Members who are 65 years of age or older, have resided in Oregon for at least one year, and who co-enroll in one or more of these courses both through OLLI and through SOU may obtain an SOU student ID.
+Some OLLI classes also qualify as SOU one credit courses.
+Members who are 65 years of age or older and have resided in Oregon for at least one year may co-enroll in one or more of these courses and thus become both an OLLI student and an SOU student.
 There is no fee for eligible seniors to enroll in these courses.
-Regular tuition applies for those under 65 who want to enroll and receive SOU credit.
+(Regular tuition applies for those under 65 who want to enroll and receive SOU credit.)

 Program Q & A

-Those who participate in the One Credit Program at OLLI become SOU students for the term, with certain associated benefits such as checking out materials from the campus library.
+Those who participate in the one credit program at OLLI become SOU students for the term.
+This allows you to check out materials from the campus library using your driver's license or an SOU student ID card.
 SOU benefits by claiming these students as part of the university’s overall headcount for funding purposes.
 By way of thanking us, rental costs for OLLI at the Medford campus are waived, providing OLLI with significant savings.

 How to get an SOU student ID card (optional)